fastify/middie/README.md

 #### :warning: potential ReDoS attacks

-Middie use [`path-to-regexp`](http://npm.im/path-to-regexp) to convert paths to regular expressions.
+Middie uses [`path-to-regexp`](http://npm.im/path-to-regexp) to convert paths to regular expressions.
 This might cause potential [ReDoS](https://en.wikipedia.org/wiki/ReDoS) attacks in your applications if certain patterns are used.
 Use it with care.